Last updated on June 11th, 2019 at 02:39 pm

 Biscayne National Park Institute, a nonprofit organization, operates the tours.

-While there’s no guarantee on each trip which wreck you’ll visit — it depends on weather and sea conditions — the most frequent destination is the Mandalay, a shipwreck I had snorkeled at the park with a previous park concessionaire.
+While there’s no guarantee on each trip which wreck you’ll visit — it depends on weather and sea conditions — the most frequent destination is the Mandalay, which is where I snorkeled when I went on the shipwreck snorkeling tour.

 The shoreline is all mangroves — part of the longest uninterrupted mangrove shoreline on the east coast of the U.S.

-The tale of the Mandalay is one of those sad and colorful stories of the sea.
+The tale of the Mandalay is one of those colorful stories of the sea.
 The 110-foot long, steel hulled schooner was built in 1928 for $177,000.
 It went through various owners until Windjammer Cruises, Inc., purchased, refitted, and renamed the vessel Mandalay in 1965, for use as a luxury “barefoot” cruise ship.
-The Mandalay was tricked out with only the best — mahogany, brass, and ivory fittings and a teak deck.
+The Mandalay was tricked out with only the best — mahogany, brass, ivory fittings, a teak deck.

 Passengers were safely rescued by helicopter but the ship’s fate was far worse.
 With the Mandalay unprotected, scavengers stripped it, taking everything of value — including the passenger cameras, watches, and purses.
 Even the lead ballast blocks — tons of it — were taken by small outboard motorboats and melted into lead diving weights and resold at $1 per pound.

 Later, tugboats failed to pull the Mandalay off Long Reef, and 50 years late, fish are picnicking on her while snorkelers enjoy the view.

 Visiting Biscayne National Park